-III.
-The Articles of Organization (last amended April 6, 2011) and the Second Amended Operating Agreement of the Arizona Guarantor;

-IV.
-Consent of the Sole Member of the Arizona Guarantor with respect to the Indenture dated April 1, 2011 (the 'Consent'');

-V. A Certificate of legal existence and status dated July 7, 2011 for the Arizona Guarantor issued by the Arizona Corporation Commission (the Status Certificate"); and

-VI.
-The Support Certificate dated July 12, 2011 as to the Articles of Organization, the Operating Agreement and the Consent (collectively, the 'Certificate'').
+- III.
+The Articles of Organization (last amended April 6, 2011) and the Second Amended Operating Agreement of the Arizona Guarantor; - IV.
+Consent of the Sole Member of the Arizona Guarantor with respect to the Indenture dated April 1, 2011 (the 'Consent'); - V. A Certificate of legal existence and status dated July 7, 2011 for the Arizona Guarantor issued by the Arizona Corporation Commission (the Status Certificate"); and - VI.
+The Support Certificate dated October 27, 2011 as to the Articles of Organization and the Consent (collectively, the 'Certificate'').